mayankkejriwal/GNOME-p3/README.md

 $ python gameplay.py > game-log.txt

-The simulator currently relies on Python 2.7.x.
-Because inheritance has a different syntax between 2.7 and 3, we will need to release a different version if you really like 3.
-This can be accomplished relatively easily, but for now, we recommend setting up a 2.7 interpreter and running the code therein.
+The simulator currently relies on Python 3.8.

 You could also choose to print the log on the command line.
 We've found the log to be very useful in providing a human readable version of game events.
 When debugging a decision agent, these logs are your friend.
-If you succeed in running the game off the shelf, you should get a log that looks somewhat (though probably not exactly) like game-1-log.txt

 To run the simulator, you need a decision agent and the game schema.
 We have provided the schema already in the outer folder, although you will have to specify the path to the schema once you clone this repo on your own system.
 In gameplay, we